dzackgarza/Notes/Class_Notes/2019/Analysis/PSets/PSet 5/Problems.md

 \]

 where $A = \theset{(x, t) \subset \RR^2 \suchthat 0 \leq x \leq t \leq 1}$ and $\hat{f}(x, t) \coloneqq f(t)$ is the cylinder on $f$.

+This defines a measurable function on $\RR^2$, since characteristic functions are measurable, the cylinder over a measurable function is measurable, and products/quotients of measurable functions are measurable.